niaid/RNASeqQC_Alignment/README.md

 * Assessing input and output filetypes
 * Learn how to view alignment files on a genome browser

-## Setting up to run the RNA-seq workflow
+## Setting up to run the RNA-seq working directory

 To get started with this lesson, we will start an interactive session and ask for 6 cores, by adding `pe threaded 6` to the qsub command: